 We will be as gentle as possible.
 The periodontal exam can be completed with little or no discomfort.

 I am very anxious about dental care.
 What can you do to help me?

 Our office offers a wide variety of anxiety control measures, from nitrous oxide to intravenous conscious sedation.
 We have appropriate anxiety relief available for just about every situation and every level of anxiety.
-It is important that you discuss your anxiety openly with Dr. Helm, so that the best method of anxiety control can be chosen.
+It is important that you discuss your anxiety openly with Drs.
+Helm or Peterson, so that the best method of anxiety control can be chosen.
 With the exception of nitrous oxide (laughing gas), all sedation options require that you have a driver to bring you to the surgical appointment.
 For intravenous sedation, it is essential that you not consume any food or beverages for 8 hours prior to the procedure.

 Will My Insurance Cover The Cost?

 Everyone deserves to keep their natural teeth for a lifetime.
 While periodontal treatment is not as expensive as replacing you natural teeth, the cost can vary greatly depending on your needs and dental insurance policies often cover some of your periodontal treatment.